hyperledger/indy-node/docs/source/requests.md

                                            }

 ```
-means that change the value of node services from [VALIDATOR] to [] (demotion of node) can only TRUSTEE or STEWARD if it is owner of this transaction.
+means that changing a value of a NODE transaction's `service` field from `[VALIDATOR]` to `[]` (demotion of a node) can only be done by one TRUSTEE or one STEWARD, and this Trustee or Steward needs to be the owner (the original creator) of this transaction.

+**Action Format:**

 - `auth_action` (enum: `ADD` or `EDIT`):

-    Change the rights to an action.
+    Action type: add a new entity or edit an existing one.

 - `auth_type` (string):

-    The type of transaction to change rights to.
+    The type of transaction to change rights for.
 (Example: NYM, NODE, POOL_RESTART...)

 - `field` (string):

-    Change the rights to edit(add) some values from field.
+    Change the rights for editing (adding) a value of the given transaction field. `*` can be used as `any field`.

 - `old_value` (string; optional):

-    Old value of field, which can be changed to a new_value.
+   Old value of a field, which can be changed to a new_value.
+Makes sense for EDIT actions only.

 - `new_value` (string):